-Appendix B summarizes the model that results when integrating the banking block into the macro-economic framework.
+Appendix B summarizes the model that results when we integrate the banking block into the macro-economic framework.
 We solve the model by taking a second-order approximation around the steady-state, and calibrate the model parameters as described in Table 1.
-As this calibration aims to follow common practice, we only discuss the parameters of the banking sector.
-The bank equity requirement is calibrated at $\kappa = 0.04$, which reflects that the international Basel III Accord for bank regulation requires an equity buffer of at least three percent of total assets.
-In addition to this 'leverage-ratio' requirement, banks may be required to have higher buffers if they are systemically important or if their assets are relatively risky.
+As this calibration aims to follow common practice, we only discuss the parameters of the banking sector.16 The bank equity requirement is calibrated at $\kappa = 0.04$, which reflects that the international Basel III Accord for bank regulation requires an equity buffer of at least three percent of total assets.
+In addition to this 'leverage-ratio' requirement, banks may be required to have more equity if they are systemically important or if their assets are relatively risky.
 Moreover, as a safe margin, banks tend to keep their equity ratios somewhat above the regulatory minimum.
 Calibrating the equity requirement at four percent therefore seems a reasonable choice.

-$^{^{13}}$ By calibrating $\theta \approx \infty$ we let intermediate goods producing firms be perfectly competitive.
+16By calibrating $\theta \approx \infty$ we let intermediate goods producing firms be perfectly competitive.
 Calibrating $\gamma = 0$ implies that firms that cannot optimize their price leave their price unchanged.
 The central bank responds to inflation only, and adjusts interest rates gradually as we calibrate $\phi^R = 0.9$.
-Additionally, $\chi = 15.06$ is calibrated such that steady state labor supply in the frictionless version of the model equals 0.3.
+Additionally, we calibrate $\chi = 15.06$ so that steady state labor supply in the frictionless version of the model equals 0.3.
 The rest of the parameter values are taken from Smets and Wouters (2007).

 Given our calibration of the equity requirement, the banking sector in our model experiences a shortfall if the return on loans is less than minus four percent.
 Moreover, our calibration of the household discount factor gives rise to a the steady-state lending rate of about one percent per quarter in the frictionless version of the banking sector (so that the annual lending rate is about four percent).
 We therefore calibrate the standard deviation of the return on loans at $\sigma{\omega} = 0.02$, so that a return on loans of minus four percent is (-0.04 - 0.01)/0.02 = 2.5 standard deviations away from the steady-state return.
 This calibration implies that the banking sector experiences a shortfall once in every 40 years (assuming that the return on loans is normally distributed).
-With the recent banking crisis fresh in mind, this seems to be a conservative estimate.
+As financial crises have occurred with an annual probability of about four percent since 1971 (Schularick and Taylor, 2012), this seems to be a conservative estimate.